seanox/xml-micro-exchange-js/README.md

 XML-Micro-Exchange is also available as a container image on Docker Hub: https://hub.docker.com/repository/docker/seanox/xmex

-## Differences to the PHP version
-- XPath as query string is not supported
-- HTTP method CONNECT is not supported
-- Processing of XPath may differ in detail due to the use of different libraries
-- Transformation (XSLT) may differ in detail due to the use of different libraries

 # Licence Agreement
 LIZENZBEDINGUNGEN - Seanox Software Solutions ist ein Open-Source-Projekt, im